Transportation inequalities for non-globally dissipative SDEs with jumps via Malliavin calculus and coupling: Acknowledgement

 \section{Acknowledgement}

 I would like to thank Arnaud Guillin and Liming Wu for suggesting the topic and for their hospitality and fruitful discussions during my visit to Clermont-Ferrand.
-This visit was financed by DAAD and took place while I was a PhD student funded by the Bonn International Graduate School in Mathematics.
+This visit was financed by DAAD and took place while I was a PhD student funded by the Bonn International Graduate School of Mathematics.
 I am also grateful to my PhD advisor, Andreas Eberle, for many helpful suggestions and constant support.
+This research was partially supported by the ERC grant no. 694405.